-- A bachelor's degree from a college or university approved by a regional accrediting agency is required.
-Degrees earned in non-traditional degree programs require special approval of the graduate program coordinator. - 2.
-No undergraduate background in political science is required.
+1. A bachelor's degree from a college or university approved by a regional accrediting agency is required.
+Degrees earned in non-traditional degree programs require special approval of the graduate program coordinator.
 3. Admission to the graduate program in the Department of Political Science is based primarily on the applicant's undergraduate and/or graduate record.
 Completion of a bachelor's degree is required for all applicants.
 Graduate Record Examination scores on the verbal and analytical sections of the GRE are required of all applicants.
 All international applicants whose native language is not English are required to submit TOEFL scores.
 All factors are considered in the admissions process, but are not specifically weighted.